Meningitis in your words

 The next moments are a blur.
 We had the usual triage questions which we had to answer through the flatmates phone as they didn’t know any of her details and she couldn’t speak.
 They said she needed to go to hospital, but the ambulance could be hours, so best to get an Uber.
 But then suddenly, I heard the words “heart attack” and “we’re escalating this” and then “the ambulance is downstairs”.
 I grabbed a few bits and got in the car for a 3-and-a-half-hour drive to Manchester.

-When I arrived, she was still in Resus and had been diagnosed with sepsis and put on IV antibiotics.
-They had put her straight on the IV on arrival and soon after I arrived, they moved her to Intensive Care.
+When I arrived, she was still in resus and had been diagnosed with sepsis and put on IV antibiotics.
+They had put her straight on the IV on arrival and soon after I arrived, they moved her to intensive care.
 They showed me what looked like small patches of acne on both of her hips and asked me if she normally had spots there.
 They weren’t the typical bright purple meningitis rash and they were puzzling over it.
-They suspected meningitis but were unable to perform a lumbar puncture to prove it until the following day because she was too ill, and her bloods were “deranged”, dangerously close to the stage when your body attacks its own organs and shuts down.
+They suspected meningitis but were unable to perform a lumbar puncture to prove it until the following day because she was too ill.
+Her bloods were “deranged”, dangerously close to the stage when your body attacks its own organs and shuts down.
 But the antibiotics were doing their thing and finally, they confirmed she had bacterial meningococcal meningitis B. Fortunately, they had put her on the correct antibiotics from the start to treat this, which saved her life.
 When Sophia was told this news, she was still in a state of confusion and the only thing she could say was “But I can still go on the ski trip right?
-It’s not til Saturday?”
+It’s not 'til Saturday?”
 (It was Thursday).
 At that moment, that seemed to be her most devastating news.
 She was so unaware of everything that was going on.

 In total, she spent 9 days in intensive care and the high dependency unit where, because of the meningitis and sepsis, she suffered from myocarditis and pericarditis (inflammation around her heart) and associated heart attack-like symptoms, septic arthritis in her hip (requiring emergency surgery) and hearing loss.
 Every day, we thought she was making progress and then something would happen to set her back.
 Once the surgery was completed, she was able to move to an orthopaedic ward for another 5 days.
 In the first few days of her stay in hospital, the situation was so precarious that I went into what I call “robot mode”.
 I didn’t look anything up for fear of what I would find, and just focused everything on Sophia.
 Now that she was in the normal ward, I felt like she was out of the woods, so started to be brave and search for more information on meningitis and was much better informed.
 I knew just how lucky we were and how close it was to being a different outcome.
 So, on day 12, when she complained of a terrible headache and pain behind her eyes and started being sick and her blood infection markers started rising again, I went into full on panic mode.
 She had already lost the hearing in one ear and I was scared she could lose it in both and would become blind, as I had read this was also a possible outcome.
 These were the most terrifying moments of my life, just when I thought it was all going away.